 Mission: to provide the best possible informational, educational, cultural and recreational services in a warm and inviting environment.

-The Thompson Public Library was incorporated in 1902 with a collection of 1,370 books in 1,990 square feet of space.
+The Thompson Public Library opened in September of 1902 with a collection of 1,370 books.

 Located on Thompson Hill in a charming stone building, the main library outgrew its space and two branches were opened, one in Grosvenordale in 1958 and one in Quinebaug in 1961.